 The completion of the Application for Enrolment Form does not guarantee acceptance of your child’s enrolment.

-Upon receipt of your completed Application for Enrolment Form, you and your child will be invited to attend an interview with the relevant Head of School or a member of the School Executive to discuss your application.
+Upon receipt of your completed Application for Enrolment Form, you and your child will be invited to attend an interview with the relevant member of the School Leadership Team to discuss your application.
 Provision will be made for boarding families who are unable to attend an interview at the allotted times.

 After all interviews with prospective parents and students have been completed, the Principal will make offers for placements approximately 18 months before the expected entry date to the School.

 Due to a limited number of placements not all students who are interviewed will be offered places in the School.